-Specific laws that allow exemption.
-In the fourth column of Schedule C, you’ll provide the statutory citation (the code number for the law that allows for the exemption) that gives you the legal right to exempt that item of property.
+Specific laws that allow the exemption.
+In the fourth column of Schedule C, you’ll provide the statutory citation (the code number for the law that allows for the exemption) that gives you the legal right to exempt that item.
 If you aren’t sure about this, you should consult with legal counsel.

 Claiming a homestead exemption more than $160,375.
 If you are not using state exemptions that provide a homestead exemption greater than $160,375, check no. Check yes if you are using state exemptions that provide a homestead exemption greater than $160,375 (you’re only likely to do this if you have more than $160,375 of equity in your home).
 Check yes again if you acquired the property within 1,215 days of filing the petition.
 In certain situations, your homestead exemption may be capped at $160,375.
 To learn more see, The Homestead Exemption in Bankruptcy.

 To learn more about getting the official forms, see The Bankruptcy Forms: Getting Started.